 Synopsis: A British ex-Serviceman, Hebden, comes to Elounda to rekindle old memories of the war, but news of his arrival prompts a villager to seek revenge.

 The episode begins with Hebden re-enacting an attack on a “Jerry” half track.
 “Jerry” is an old British term for a German in World War II.
 Example photo of a half track (armoured personnel carrier) below is by Bundesarchiv Bild.
-The term “half track” obviously refers to half the undercarriage of the vehicle is a track, like a tank, for greater traction over poor quality surfaces you get on battlefields.
+The term “half track” obviously refers to half the undercarriage of the vehicle being a track, like a tank, for greater traction over poor quality surfaces you get on battlefields.

 This location is just off Motorway 90 north-west of Limnes.

 The cutting above Dimitrios can be seen in the 1st screenshot on the very left.
 The road going through it is the motorway.

 They then drive to Elounda, where his group’s headquarters were.